safenetwork/tutorials.safedev.org/email-app/initialization.md

 };
 ```

 The root structured data will be used to store your email ID and your saved emails.
-Since we use an unversioned structured data, you can store as many emails as you want.
+Since we use an  structured data, you can store as many emails as you want.

 The email data can be represented using a simple [JSON](https://en.wikipedia.org/wiki/JSON) format: